KulikDM/pythresh/docs/index.rst

    threshold value that separates inliers from outliers.
 Outliers are considered all values above this threshold value.
 Note the threshold value has been derived from likelihood scores normalized between 0 and 1.

+-  :attr:`pythresh.thresholds.base.BaseThresholder.labels_`: Return a binary
+   array of labels for the fitted thresholder on the fitted dataset.

 -  :attr:`pythresh.thresholders.base.BaseDetector.confidence_interval_`:
    Return the lower and upper confidence interval of the contamination level.